calmonr/typegraphql-relay/readme.md

 # TypeGraphQL Relay

-> Relay-compliant GraphQL server using TypeGraphQL.
+> Relay-compliant GraphQL server using TypeGraphQL and TypeORM boilerplate.